Dairy Queen: DQ / Orange Julius

-Also known as the "Treat Center" concept, an enhanced version of the original stores also serves drinks and foods from the Orange Julius menu.
+They were also known as the "Treat Center" concept, an enhanced version of the original stores also serves drinks and foods from the Orange Julius menu.
 This was the company's preferred concept for new, small-scale locations, primarily in shopping malls food courts.
-Some early Treat Centers also included Karmelkorn.
+Some early Treat Centers also included popcorn retailer Karmelkorn.

 Dairy Queen Brazier

 The name "Brazier" originated in 1957 when one of the company's franchisees, Jim Cruikshank, set out to develop the standardized food system.
 When he witnessed flames rising from an open charcoal grill (a brazier) in a New York eatery, he knew he had found the Brazier concept.

 The "Brazier" name has been slowly phased out of signage and advertising since 1993, although it has not been removed from all existing signage, especially in smaller towns and rural locations.
-Since the early 2000s, new or renovated locations which are similar to Brazier restaurants in terms of size and menu selection, but have been updated with the current logo or exterior, usually carry the name "DQ Restaurant", although the website's store locator still lists the stores that do not carry the "Grill & Chill" name as "Dairy Queen Brazier" and the smaller stores "Dairy Queen Ltd Brazier" and "Dairy Queen Store".
+Since the early 2000s, new or renovated locations which are similar to Brazier restaurants in terms of size and menu selection, but have been updated with the current logo or exterior, usually carry the name "DQ Restaurant," although the website's store locator still lists the stores that do not carry the "Grill & Chill" name as "Dairy Queen Brazier" and the smaller stores "Dairy Queen Ltd Brazier" and "Dairy Queen Store."

-The company website still considers its burger and hot dog lines as "Brazier Foods", according to the history section and some FAQ listed topics on the website.
+The company website still considers its burger and hot dog lines as "Brazier Foods," according to the history section and some FAQ listed topics on the website.

 DQ Grill & Chill

 DQ Grill & Chill locations feature hot food, treats, table delivery, and self-serve soft drinks.
 It is the new concept for new and renovated full-service restaurants.
 Stores are larger than older-style locations and feature a completely new store design.
-In most cases, they offer an expanded menu including breakfast, GrillBurgers, and grilled sandwiches, as well as limited table service (customers still place orders at the counter).
+They usually offer an expanded menu, including breakfast, GrillBurgers, grilled sandwiches, and limited table service (customers still place orders at the counter).
 They also contain self-serve soft drink fountains allowing free refills.
-Some of the older stores have upgraded to the new format.
-However, there are still older stores that have not upgraded to the new format.
 In December 2001, Chattanooga, Tennessee, was the site of the first two Dairy Queen Grill and Chill restaurants in the United States.
 The nation's largest DQ Grill & Chill is located in Bloomington, Illinois.
+In 2023, a Grill & Chill location in Phoenix, Arizona had a large red spoon statue stolen from the front of the restaurant.
+The spoon was discovered three days later and returned.
+The spoon had been dumped on a baseball field next to a Phoenix middle school.